Natural selection

 Natural selection is the differential survival and reproduction of individuals due to differences in the relative fitness endowed on them by their own particular complement of observable characteristics.
 It is a key law or mechanism of evolution which changes the heritable traits characteristic of a population or species over generations.
 Charles Darwin popularised the term "natural selection", contrasting it with artificial selection, which is intentional, whereas natural selection is not.

-For Darwin natural selection was a law or principle which resulted from three different kinds of process: inheritance, including the transmission of heritable material from parent to offspring and its development (ontogeny) in the offspring; variation, which partly resulted from an organism's own agency (see phenotype; Baldwin effect); and the struggle for existence, which included both competition between organisms and cooperation or 'mutual aid' (particularly in 'social' plants and social animals).
+For Darwin, natural selection was a law or principle which resulted from three different kinds of process: inheritance, including the transmission of heritable material from parent to offspring and its development (ontogeny) in the offspring; variation, which partly resulted from an organism's own agency; and the struggle for existence, which included both competition between organisms and cooperation or 'mutual aid' (particularly in 'social' plants and social animals).

 Variation of traits, both genotypic and phenotypic, exists within all populations of organisms.
 However, some traits are more likely to facilitate survival and reproductive success.
 Thus, these traits are more likely to be passed on to the next generation.
 These traits can also become more common within a population if the environment that favours these traits remains fixed.
 If new traits become more favoured due to changes in a specific niche, microevolution occurs.
 If new traits become more favoured due to changes in the broader environment, macroevolution occurs.
 Sometimes, new species can arise especially if these new traits are radically different from the traits possessed by their predecessors.